Exposure and ISO

 Understanding how image sensors work will help you appreciate what happens when you adjust ISO.
 All image sensors are sensitive to a relatively narrow tonal range of light, known as the dynamic range or exposure range.
 Your exposure must fall within this range to ensure that visual information is recorded—not only faithfully and accurately, but at all.

 An image sensor is a densely packed array of photosensors that detect light.
-Each photosensor, or pixel, will accumulate an electrical charge when exposed to light, and the strength of this charge is proportional to the intensity of light at each pixel’s location.
-Immediately after exposure, the electrical current generated by each photosensor passes through a signal amplifier.
-It continues towards the analogue-to-digital converter, which digitizes the signal, making it readable by the camera’s microprocessor.
+When exposed to light, each photosensor, or pixel, accumulates an electrical charge proportional to the light intensity at its location.
+Immediately after exposure, the electrical current generated by each photosensor passes through a signal amplifier and continues to the analogue-to-digital converter, which digitizes the signal, making it readable by the camera’s microprocessor.

-It’s common to raise the ISO when achieving an ideal exposure by other means is not feasible.
-When you increase the ISO beyond the image sensor’s base sensitivity (typically1There are exceptions.
-For instance, the base ISO on the Nikon D850 is 64, and it’s 160 on the Fujifilm X‑T3.
-ISO 100 or 200), the camera underexposes the image sensor and then amplifies that signal to render an image of correct effective exposure.
+It is common to raise the ISO when achieving an ideal exposure by other means is not feasible.
+When you increase the ISO beyond the image sensor’s base sensitivity (typically ISO 100 or 200), the camera underexposes the image sensor and then amplifies that signal to render an image with correct effective exposure.
 The extent of the image sensor’s underexposure is proportional to how many stops your ISO setting deviates from its base value.
-For example, if you take a picture using ISO 3200 and your camera’s base is ISO 200, the camera will render the final image from an exposure that’s four stops too dark.
+For example, if you take a picture at ISO 3200 and your camera’s base ISO is 200, the camera will render the final image from an exposure that is four stops too dark.

 Toronto’s financial district at twilight, from Riverdale Park East, 2018.
-This series of images demonstrates the relationship between ISO, effective exposure, and how much total exposure the image sensor is receiving relative to its base ISO.
-Photo A is correctly exposed for and shot at ISO 200, which is my camera’s base ISO.
-Below that, the photos in the left column (B, D, F, and H) are set at progressively higher ISO values, with the effective exposure (brightness) maintained by reciprocal adjustments to the shutter speed.
-The photos in the right column (C, E, G, and I) demonstrate the corresponding levels of total exposure received by the image sensor before signal amplification renders the photos to their left.
-Thus, B is produced using the exposure levels in C (1‑stop underexposure), D is created from the exposure levels in E (2‑stop underexposure), F is generated utilizing the exposure levels in G (3‑stop underexposure), and H is rendered with the exposure levels in I (4‑stop underexposure).
+This series of images illustrates the relationship between ISO, effective exposure, and how much total exposure the image sensor receives relative to its base ISO.
+Photo A is correctly exposed and shot at ISO 200, the base ISO for my camera.
+The photos in the left column (B, D, F, and H) are captured at progressively higher ISO values, with the effective exposure (brightness) maintained through reciprocal adjustments to the shutter speed.
+The photos in the right column (C, E, G, and I) show the corresponding levels of total exposure received by the image sensor before signal amplification renders the photos to their left.
+For instance, B is produced using the exposure levels shown in C (1‑stop underexposure), D is created from the exposure levels in E (2‑stop underexposure), F is generated using the exposure levels in G (3‑stop underexposure), and H is rendered with the exposure levels in I (4‑stop underexposure).

-Unfortunately, raising the ISO to increase picture brightness increases image noise.
-There are three types of noise in digital cameras: read noise, shot noise, and thermal noise.
-Read noise occurs when converting the analogue signal from the image sensor to a digital signal for processing.
-During this process, the signal is amplified and converted using electronics, which can introduce random variations in the measured signal.
+Unfortunately, raising the ISO to increase picture brightness also increases image noise.
+Digital cameras experience three types of noise: read noise, thermal noise, and shot noise.
+Read noise occurs when the analogue signal from the image sensor is converted to a digital signal for processing.
+This process involves signal amplification and conversion using electronics, which can introduce random variations in the measured signal.

-Lastly, thermal noise is caused by the random movement of electrons in the image sensor due to temperature fluctuations.
-It’s mainly problematic for photographers operating their cameras in hot environments, capturing long exposures, or shooting long video sequences.
-The higher the temperature, the greater the thermal noise, which can result in random variations in the signal.
+Thermal noise results from the random movement of electrons within the image sensor due to temperature fluctuations.
+It poses significant challenges for photographers operating in hot environments, capturing long exposures, or shooting lengthy video sequences.
+The higher the temperature, the greater the thermal noise, which can create random variations in the signal.

-Image noise is present in every picture you capture regardless of ISO; however, the signal-to-noise ratio (SNR) is highest (meaning less noise) at your camera’s lowest ISO setting because they require bright exposures.
-If you raise the ISO to maintain image brightness in darker shooting conditions, your camera amplifies a progressively weaker signal, which lowers the SNR (meaning more noise).
-Thus, increased image noise is the most apparent practical consequence of using higher ISO values.
-However, it’s essential to understand that on modern cameras, increased noise is caused by reduced exposures and not by increased amplification.
+Image noise is present in every picture you take, regardless of ISO; however, the signal-to-noise ratio (SNR) is highest (meaning less noise) at your camera’s lowest ISO setting because it requires bright exposures.
+When you raise the ISO to maintain image brightness in darker conditions, your camera amplifies a progressively weaker signal, which reduces the SNR (resulting in more noise).
+Thus, increased image noise is the most noticeable practical consequence of using higher ISO values.
+However, it’s crucial to understand that, in modern cameras, the underlying cause of increased noise is the reduction of light rather than increased amplification.

-This series of images shows the effect of electronic noise on image quality.
-Notice how the noise affects the visible separation between individual office windows on the left, and how it eventually overwhelms all hints of detail in black office windows near the centre.
-To maintain constant effective exposure across multiple photos, every successive increase in ISO speed was reciprocated by adjusting the shutter speed to reduce exposure.
+This series of images demonstrates the effect of electronic noise on image quality.
+Notice how the noise impacts the visible separation between individual office windows on the left and eventually overwhelms all hints of detail in the black office windows near the centre.
+To maintain a constant effective exposure across the series, each successive increase in ISO speed was balanced by adjusting the shutter speed to reduce exposure.